ibexa/documentation-developer/docs/guide/http_cache.md

 ##### New anonymous `X-User-Hash`

 The anonymous `X-User-Hash` is generated based on the `anonymous user`, `group` and `role`.

-In that case you need to find out the new anonymous `X-User-Hash` and change the VCL accordingly, else Varnish will return a no-cache header.
+If you need to find out the new anonymous `X-User-Hash`:

-The easiest way to find the new hash is:

 1\.
 Connect to your server (*shh* should be enough)